PADeCI/covid19-mx-data/README.md

 - State level data (issued daily)
   - It includes national data
   - It also includes Mexico City Metropolitan Area (MCMA) data

+# How to cite this repository :handshake:
+In case of using the respository's data, please cite the work using the following format: (Insert Zenodo's DOI link)

 # Authors :writing_hand:
 Yadira Peralta             | [GitHub](https://github.com/yadira-peralta) | [Twitter](https://twitter.com/YadiraPerTor) |